explosion/spacy-loggers/README.md

 ### Usage

-This logger can be used lookup statistics in the info dictionary and print them to `stdout`.
+This logger can be used to lookup statistics in the info dictionary and print them to `stdout`.
 It is primarily intended to be used as a tool when developing new loggers.

 ### Example config